 The Main Menu is really nicely presented, broken up into large tiles

-While most people are likely to jump into the Sandbox mode and start building the park of their dreams, the Career Mode actually does a better job of helping you get to grips with all the controls.
+While most people are likely to jump into the Sandbox mode and start building the park of their dreams right away, the Career Mode actually does a better job of helping you get to grips with all the controls.
 This mode sees you collecting a series of stars obtained by completing specific challenges across different maps.
-From increasing the park rating and value to paying off loans and sustaining profit over a large period of time, Planet Coaster boasts a whole range of different scenarios that’ll test all but the most seasoned of players.
+From increasing your park rating and value to paying off loans and sustaining profit over a large period of time, Planet Coaster boasts a whole range of different scenarios that’ll test all but the most seasoned of players.

-As you unlock more stars and complete objectives, bonus scenarios open up which see you collecting 79 stars in total across 20+ levels.
-Much like Rollercoaster Tycoon, these serve the additional benefit of helping you get to grips with the various gameplay mechanics and the best way to succeed in theme park management.
-As you take the reigns of various different parks at different stages of completion, it helps get the creative juices flowing for the other game modes on offer.
-From a park dwarfed by a giant tree you can build around to a dry, choked desert with gaping chasms for company, the levels are challenging and equally creative in the way they present its tasks to complete.
+As you unlock more stars and complete objectives, bonus scenarios unlock which see you collecting 79 stars in total across 20+ levels.
+Much like Rollercoaster Tycoon, these serve the additional benefit of helping you get to grips with the various gameplay mechanics and learning the best way to succeed in theme park management.
+As you take the reigns of various parks at different stages of completion, these really help get the creative juices flowing for the other game modes on offer.
+From a park dwarfed by a giant tree you can build around to a dry, choked desert with gaping chasms to build in, the levels here offer a good balance between challenge and creativity to prevent the mode feeling too stagnant.

 While other games have always boasted the ability to make the theme park of your dreams, Planet Coaster is probably as close as you can come to actually achieving that goal.
-Even simple things like lighting, placing benches and designing themed scenery to fit in your park is an absolute joy to do.
-With no constraints on placing paths and scenery, the game is unrestricted in the best possible way, allowing you to go into meticulous detail on the placement of just about everything.
+Even simple things like lighting, placing benches and designing themed scenery to fit in your park comes with it a staggering amount of customization.
+With no constraints on placing paths and scenery, the game is unrestricted in the best possible way, allowing you to go into meticulous detail.
 Fancy making a pirate wreck dwarfed by the tendrils of a leviathan part way round your coaster track?
 Done.
 Want some animatronics to blast smoke and strobe lighting effects at guests every time they walk past?
 Easy.
-The wealth of options is truly amazing but with so much creativity, it can also be incredibly overwhelming if you don’t have much of an idea of how you want your park to look.
+The wealth of options here are truly amazing but with so much creativity, it can also be incredibly overwhelming if you don’t have much of an idea of how you want your park to look.

-When the game launched back in 2016, one of the more consistent criticisms came from a lack of management options but recent updates have gone some way to alleviate this with varying degrees of success.
+When the game launched back in 2016, one of the more consistent criticisms came from a lack of management options but recent updates have gone some way to alleviate this.
 Security becomes a huge asset to the park now with multiple vandals and pick-pockets showing up in every level, while guests can and will grow bored of the same ride over time.
 Of course, it;’s easy enough to delete that ride and place the same one down again to renew the enthusiasm of guests but the implementation of this extra level of detail is a good one nonetheless.

 Constructing rollercoasters can be a long and tedious process of trial and error

-Constructing rollercoasters can be a long and tedious process though, much like it always has been in the past, as you try to juggle the excitement, intensity and nausea ratings while keeping the rest of the park ticking over.
-Finances are a constant problem and at times it’s difficult to see a detailed breakdown of exactly where you’re leaking money to make amends.
+Constructing rollercoasters can be a long and tedious process though, much like it always has been in the past, as you try to juggle the excitement, intensity and nausea ratings while keeping the rest of the park ticking over at the same time.
+Finances are a constant problem outside the Sandbox mode and at times it’s difficult to see a detailed breakdown of exactly where you’re leaking money to make amends.
 While still offering a bit of a challenge, if you go into Planet Coaster expecting a deep management sim, you may well be left disappointed.
-Much like Cities: Skylines, Planet Coaster is a game designed for the creative minded making it much more shallow than its predecessors that juggled both the management and creativity in equal doses.
+Much like Cities: Skylines, Planet Coaster is a game designed for the creative-minded making it much more shallow than its predecessors that juggled both the management and creativity in equal doses.

-For those people who have always wanted to build the theme park of their dreams, Planet Coaster is the perfect game.
-The different game modes help to get you accustomed to the controls and despite being a little repetitive, do offer a good range of challenges and scenarios too.
-The management options are admittedly still lacklustre compared to other games and those not interested in the creative aspects of theme park building should probably wait before picking this one up.
-For everyone else though, Planet Coaster is the perfect game to get your creative juices flowing and truly make the theme park of your dreams.
+For those who have always wanted to build the theme park of their dreams, Planet Coaster is the perfect game.
+The different game modes help to get you accustomed to the controls and despite being a little repetitive at times, do offer a good scope of challenge.
+The management options are admittedly still lacklustre compared to other titles of its kind and those not interested in the creative aspects and want something a little more challenging, should probably wait before picking this one up.
+For everyone else though, Planet Coaster is a wonderfully creative and aesthetically pleasing theme park game that raises a very high bar for the genre going forward.